chipgarner/MultiZoneKilnController/README.md

 reboot

-You should now be able to run the simulator: python3 mainSim.py
+You should now be able to run r the main program: python3 mainPi.py
-And/or the main program:
-python3 mainPi.py